sunfishcode/eyra/example-crates/hello-world-small/README.md

 This applies all the techniques described on the [min-sized-rust] page before [Remove `core::fmt` with `no_main` and Careful Usage of `libstd`].

 As of this writing, this compiles to 37880 bytes.
-For comparison, usinig all these same optimizations without Eyra, and using `x86_64-unknown-linux-musl` (which produces smaller statically-linked binaries than `x86_64-unknown-linux-gnu`), compiles to 50776 bytes.
+For comparison, using all these same optimizations without Eyra, and using `x86_64-unknown-linux-musl` (which produces smaller statically-linked binaries than `x86_64-unknown-linux-gnu`), compiles to 50776 bytes.